MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldriverw.md

 </dl>
 </td>
 <td width="60%">
 The caller does not have Administrator privileges.
-By default, Windows requires that the caller have Administrator privileges to preinstall a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff544817">driver package</a> in the <a href="https://msdn.microsoft.com/library/Ff544868(v=VS.85).aspx">driver store</a>.
+By default, Windows requires that the caller have Administrator privileges to preinstall a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff544817">driver package</a> in the <a href="devinst.driver_store">driver store</a>.

 </td>
 </tr>